-NOW, THEREFORE, BE IT RESOLVED by the Environmental Planning Commission of the City of Mountain View:
+NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Mountain View:

-- 1. That the Environmental Planning Commission hereby recommends the City Council amends the P-39 (North Bayshore) and P-41 (East Whisman) Precise Plans pursuant to the following required findings required for adoption of a Precise Plan, contained in Section 36.50.95 of the Mountain View City Code: - a.
-The proposed Plan amendments are consistent with the General Plan because the Citywide School Strategy establishes a framework for ongoing collaboration with the local school districts, consistent with General Plan Goal POS-5 (cooperation between the City and local school districts to meet shared open space, recreation, and education needs), and these amendments are consistent with that strategy;
+1. That the findings required for adoption or amendment of a Precise Plan, contained in Section 36.50.95 of the Mountain View City Code, have been made as follows:

+a.
+The proposed Plan amendments are consistent with the General Plan because the Citywide School Strategy establishes a framework for ongoing collaboration with the local school districts, consistent with General Plan Goal POS-5 (cooperation between the City and local school districts to meet shared open space, recreation, and education needs), and these amendments are consistent with that Strategy;

-- b.
-The properties covered by the proposed Precise Plans are within the Planned Community (P) District as the amendments are to the text of existing precise plans; - c.
-The proposed Plan amendments would not be detrimental to the public interest, health, safety, convenience, or welfare of the community because the coordinated Citywide School Strategy replaces the individualized school strategy approach for each development and Precise Plan; - d.
-The proposed Plan amendments promote development of desirable character, harmonious with existing and proposed development in the surrounding area because the amended standards affect only the provision of individual developments' local school strategies and other school-related language, which have been replaced with a coordinated Citywide School Strategy; - e.
-The sites have special conditions of size, shape, land ownership, existing development, or development opportunities that can only be addressed by approval of the proposed Precise Plan amendment because the sites are regulated by the standards and policies of the North Bayshore and East Whisman Precise Plans; and - f.
-The proposed amendment is in compliance with the provisions of the California Environmental Quality Act (CEQA) because Environmental Impact Reports (EIRs) were certified for both the North Bayshore and East Whisman Precise Plans, and the proposed amendments would not result in any new or substantially more severe significant impacts than were identified in those EIRs, pursuant to Section 21166 of the Public Resources Code, as described in the Environmental Planning Commission Staff Report.
-Additionally, the proposed amendments are exempt under CEQA Guidelines Section 15061(b)(3) since it can be seen with certainty that there is no possibility that the amendments may have a significant effect on the environment. - 2.
-That the North Bayshore Precise Plan amendments and East Whisman Precise Plan amendments, attached hereto and incorporated herein as Attachments A and B, respectively, have been reviewed and are recommended for approval by the City Council.
+b.
+The properties covered by the proposed Precise Plans are within the Planned Community (P) District as the amendments are to the text of existing Precise Plans;

+c.
+The proposed Plan amendments would not be detrimental to the public interest, health, safety, convenience, or welfare of the community because the coordinated Citywide School Strategy replaces the individualized school strategy approach for each development and Precise Plan;

+d.
+The proposed Plan amendments promote development of desirable character harmonious with existing and proposed development in the surrounding area because the amended standards affect only the provision of individual developments' local school strategies and other school-related language, which have been replaced with a coordinated Citywide School Strategy;

+e.
+The sites have special conditions of size, shape, land ownership, existing development, or development opportunities that can only be addressed by approval of the proposed Precise Plan amendment because the sites are regulated by the standards and policies of the North Bayshore and East Whisman Precise Plans; and f.
+The proposed amendment is in compliance with the provisions of the California Environmental Quality Act (CEQA) because Environmental Impact Reports (EIRs) were certified for both the North Bayshore and East Whisman Precise Plans, and the proposed amendments would not result in any new or substantially more severe significant impacts than were identified in those EIRs, pursuant to Section 21166 of the Public Resources Code, as described in the Council Report.
+Additionally, the proposed amendments are exempt under CEQA Guidelines Section 15061(b)(3) since it can be seen with certainty that there is no possibility that the amendments may have a significant effect on the environment.

+2. That the North Bayshore Precise Plan amendments and East Whisman Precise Plan amendments, attached hereto and incorporated herein as Exhibits A and B, respectively, have been reviewed and approved by the City Council and are hereby adopted.